 - ½ cup water

-- In a medium sized bowl, season chicken with salt, ume plum vinegar, sesame oil, stevia, and arrowroot
+- In a medium bowl, season chicken with salt, ume plum vinegar, sesame oil, stevia, and arrowroot

 - Add chilis and fry until they turn reddish brown, about 2 minutes